frisb/dynect/README.md

 API calls are serialized (by design), facilitated by an asynchronous queue and are therefore non-blocking.

-it is a work in progress and further functionality and examples will be provided soon.
+the Dynect API connector for node.js is a work in progress and further functionality and examples will be provided soon.

 contributions are welcome of course.